What is a statutory credit report? How do I get a free credit report? We show you the best free credit reports and explain how they work

 Free credit reports explained

 There are a range of options for getting your free credit report and score online.
-Firstly, you could sign up with a service called Noddle, which is part of Callcredit, which gives you access to your credit report at no charge to you.
+Firstly, you could sign up with a service called Noddle, which is part of Callcredit, which gives you access to your credit report from Callcredit at no charge to you.

 Noddle offers their customers a range of financial products based on their credit rating.
 If the consumer chooses to take up any of these offers then as part of the commercial agreement Noddle may receive a commission.